-Batman didn’t actually lose his deputized status until the Modern Age of comics ( c.1985-Present), because while writers in the Bronze Age of comics (c.1970 — c.1985) were no longer writing him as a deputized officer of the law.
+Batman didn’t actually lose his deputized status until the Modern Age of comics (c.1985-Present), because some writers in the Bronze Age of comics (c.1970 — c.1985) were still writing him as a deputized officer of the law.
 His status as a deputized officer of the law wasn’t completely retconned from continuity until DC Comics reality altering event Crisis on Infinite Earths.
-Nowadays though Batman is presented as a vigilante who works with Commissioner Gordon, despite not having the support from the rest of the Gotham City Police Department.
+Nowadays, though Batman is presented as a vigilante who works with Commissioner Gordon, despite not having the support from the rest of the Gotham City Police Department.

-Now considering how much Penguin was calling the shots in this movie, it wouldn’t surprise me if the idea of hijacking Commodore Schidlapp’s yacht was his, which would make this a reference to The Blackbird of Banditry!’
-(Batman #43, October 1947) in which the idea of penguin hijacking a ship is also used.
+Considering how much Penguin was calling the shots in this movie, it wouldn’t surprise me if the idea of hijacking Commodore Schmidlapp’s yacht was his, which would make this a reference to The Blackbird of Banditry!’
+(Batman #43, October 1947) in which the idea of Penguin hijacking a ship is also used.

 The Bruce Wayne and Miss Kitka date is similar to a date that Bruce Wayne and Elva Barr had in ‘Your Face is Your Fortune’ (Batman #15, February 1943).
-Though a major difference is that Elva Barr was genuinely smitten with Bruce Wayne whereas Miss Kitka was just trying to lure Bruce Wayne into a trap.
+Though a major difference is that Elva Barr was genuinely attracted to Bruce Wayne whereas Miss Kitka was trying to lure Bruce Wayne into a trap.

-Alfred in 40’s comics would disguise himself when he was out with Batman and Robin so that he wouldn’t be recognized as Bruce Wayne’s butler.
+Alfred in the comics would sometimes disguise himself when he was out with Batman and Robin so that he wouldn’t be recognized as Bruce Wayne’s butler.
 This is reflected by Alfred’s disguise in this movie.

-Robin hilariously turning off the micro-bat scanner when Bruce Wayne and Miss Kitka are engaging in facial inspections is very much in line with how Robin would’ve reacted in the comics, as Robin or Dick Grayson in the comics would turn away whenever Batman or Bruce Wayne was kissing a girl.
+Robin turning off the micro-bat scanner when Bruce Wayne and Miss Kitka are engaging in facial inspections highlights the innocence of the character.
+In the comics Robin or Dick Grayson would sometimes turn away whenever Batman or Bruce Wayne was kissing a woman.

 In the initial script the united underworld used back mounted jet-pack umbrellas to kidnap Bruce Wayne and Miss Kitka.
 This idea may have been inspired by the cover of “The Menace of the Giant Birds” (Detective Comics #171, May 1951) which Penguin is seen using a back mounted jet-pack umbrella on.